Sweet Potato, Black Bean and Kale Quesadillas

 Next, we form our quesadillas.
 Some of the filling gets smeared on half of each tortilla and topped with cheese, before being cooked off to crispy, melty perfection.

-Tips & Tricks For These Sweet Potato, Black Bean and Kale Quesadillas
+Tips & Tricks For These Sweet Potato Black Bean Quesadillas

 - First up, let’s talk options.
 To make these quesadillas vegan / dairy free, use your favorite dairy free shredded cheese and be sure to serve with appropriate toppings.
 OR you can also just completely leave off the cheese (the sweet potato filling helps hold the quesadillas together).
 However, if you go this route, be sure that your filling has enough salt and flavor to your liking (as you’ll lose some of the salt and flavor from the cheese).
 And definitely serve with some toppings to boost the taste.